Vineet0001/Twitter-Sentiment-Analysis-using-python/README.md

 - 📊 Results summarization with sentiment percentages
 - 📄 Minimal, easy-to-read Python code

+  💡 Future Improvements
+- Visualize sentiment trends using matplotlib or Plotly

+- Save results to a CSV or database

+- Deploy as a Flask web app for UI-based interaction

+- Use advanced NLP models like VADER or transformer-based sentiment models

 ## 📦 Dependencies

 Install required libraries with: